iam-peekay/personal-website/content/posts/2017-09-07_The-Synergies-Gained-from-Building-on-Ethereum-s-Decentralized-App-Ecosystem-22a709a675d2.md

 ---
+template: post
-title: "The Synergies Gained from Building on Ethereum’s Decentralized App Ecosystem"
+title: The Synergies Gained from Building on Ethereum’s Decentralized App Ecosystem
+slug: >-
+  /posts/the-synergies-gained-from-building-on-ethereums-decentralized-app-ecosystem/
+draft: false
 date: 2017-09-07T14:40:35.692Z
-template: "post"
-draft: false
-slug: "/posts/the-synergies-gained-from-building-on-ethereums-decentralized-app-ecosystem/"
-category: ""
-tags: [Blockchain,Ethereum,Network Effect,Decentralized Web,Software Development]
+description: >-
-description: "When the first home telephones were being installed in the 1870s, the companies selling them had a problem: phones aren’t very useful if you can only call a few people.
-However, this challenge got…"
+  When the first home telephones were being installed in the 1870s, the companies selling them had a problem: phones aren’t very useful if you can only call a few people.
+However, this challenge got…
+category: Blockchain
+tags:
+  - Blockchain
+  - Ethereum
+  - Network Effect
+  - Decentralized Web
+  - Software Development
 ---

 ### The Synergies Gained from Building on Ethereum’s Decentralized App Ecosystem